CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

 organisation_size: Large (250+ employees)
 industry: Business Consulting & Management
 modules:
+  - type: spotlight_image_content
+    image: img/global-taw-framework-tile.jpeg
+    title1: Create a culture of wellbeing and psychological safety
+    content1: where mental health and wellbeing are prioritised and aligned with inclusion approach, to ensure needs of diverse groups are understood and addressed and stigma challenged.
+    title2: Develop a mentally healthy working environment
+    content2: with good working conditions, positive relationships and a healthy work-life balance.
+Policies and processes are inclusive of mental health and promote wellbeing.
+    title3: Provide and signpost to accessible resources, tools and support
+    content3: where employees are able to source help when needed, and protect mental health through encouraging self-care and personal wellbeing.
   - type: quote
     quote_text: As we face a global mental health crisis, every business has to be radical and relentless in its expectation of itself to support the mental